Jodameister/ESP32_RadarPresence_Sensor/README.md

 3. Test thoroughly on hardware
 4. Submit pull request with detailed description

+For detailed coding, build, and commit conventions see `AGENTS.md`.

 ## Author

 Developed with assistance from Claude Code.